Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Details of the Monte Carlo simulations

 is the correlation function of the linear combination of vortex fields that corresponds to the charged sector of Eq. \eqref{Eq:neutral_charged_vortex_modes}.
 Here $\bfm_{\bfq,j}$ is the lattice model vortex field of component $j$ in Fourier space.
 The details of the derivation are given in Appendix \ref{App:gauge_field_corr}.
-In particular, we will use this quantity to extract the order parameter for the normal fluid-superconductor phase transition, i.e. the dynamically generated gauge field mass, or Higgs-mass.
-The effective gauge mass $m_{\bfA}$ is extracted from the gauge field correlator by\cite{prb05, prl04, Hove_00_Kajantie_04}
+In particular, we will use this quantity to extract the order parameter for the normal fluid-superconductor phase transition, i.e., the dynamically generated gauge-field mass or Higgs mass.
+The effective gauge mass $m_{\bfA}$ is extracted from the gauge-field correlator by\cite{prb05, prl05-2, Hove_00_Kajantie_04}